 In October 2018, the IASB issued amendments to IAS 1, "Presentation of Financial Statements" and IAS 8, "Accounting Policies, Changes in Accounting Estimates and Errors" ("IAS 1 and IAS 8").
 The amendments to IAS 1 and IAS 8 clarify the definition of "material" and align the definition used in the Conceptual Framework and throughout all accounting standards.
 The amendments are effective for annual periods beginning on or after January 1, 2020.
-For Corby, these amendments will become effective July 1, 2020.
-The new amendments are not expected to have a significant impact on the Company's consolidated financial statements.
+For Corby, these amendments became effective July 1, 2020.
+The new amendments did not have a significant impact on the Company's consolidated financial statements and disclosures.